 Apple Pay allows you to store your card information in a mobile wallet on your phone.[2]

-Currently, a few car insurance companies accept Apple Pay for premium payments — only State Farm, GEICO, and USAA accept Apple Pay through their mobile apps.
-Many companies give drivers the option to add their insurance cards to their Apple Wallet so you always have them on hand.
+Some insurers accept Apple Pay, including Progressive, State Farm, GEICO, and USAA.
+Your insurer may also give you the option to add your insurance card to your Apple Wallet so you always have it on hand.

 PayPal or other mobile payment services

-PayPal is a payment platform you can access via a website or mobile app.
-It allows you to send and receive payments through online money transfers.
-Most car insurance companies don’t accept PayPal, but some do — for example, Progressive accepts this form of payment.
+PayPal allows you to send and receive payments online using its website or mobile app.
+Most car insurance companies don’t accept PayPal, but some do.
+For example, Progressive accepts PayPal — and Google Pay.

 Prepaid cards